Where to Stay in Bali in 2026: Best Areas for Every Type of Traveler

 Where to Stay in Seminyak

 Seminyak is where Bali gets polished.
-Think boutique shopping, high-end restaurants, and beach clubs that charge $15 for a cocktail.
+Think boutique shopping, a legendary party scene, high-end restaurants, amazing food, and beach clubs that charge $15 for a cocktail.
 It's stylish without being stuffy, walkable enough to feel human, and close enough to the airport that you won't lose half a day in transit.
-The beach here is wide and golden, lined with loungers and waiters ready to bring you cold Bintangs.

 If you're a first-timer and want convenience, comfort, and great food all in one place, Seminyak delivers.
+It is walkable enough to feel human and close enough to Ngurah Rai International Airport that you won't lose half a day in transit.

 Ideal for: Foodies, luxury travelers, anyone who likes being in the middle of things